The Instagram Managed Source type allows you to track public posts, comments, and likes on Instagram.

 Obtaining an Instagram access token for production applications

 For production implementations, an application must be created with Instagram and approved by Instagram for production usage.
-Once approved, the application token can be used to generate user tokens for production use and scale.
+Once approved, the application can be used to generate user tokens for production use and scale.
 How to register an application is described here.

 Tokens must be approved for the “basic” and “public_content” permissions.
 Read more about Instagram app permissions here.